 Transport package type Description Tool used Migration package Migration packages are provided by for the initial database schema installation, for service pack and complete version updates.
-A migration package contains all the necessary tables, data types, database procedures, and the default One Identity Manager configuration.
-Configuration Wizard Hotfix package Hotfix packages are provided to load individual correc- tions to the default configuration such as templates, scripts, processes, or files into the database.
+A migration package contains all the necessary tables, data types, database procedures, and the default One Identity Manager config- uration.
+Configuration Wizard Hotfix package Hotfix packages are provided to load individual corrections to the default configuration such as templates, scripts, processes, or files into the database.
 Multiple hotfix packages are combined into one cumulative hotfix package.
-Database Transporter Software Loader files, load these files into the database using the Software Loader file.
-Custom config- uration package A custom configuration package is used to exchange customer specific changes between the development, test, and productive system database.
+NOTE: If a hotfix package only contains changed files, load these files into the database using the Software Loader file.
+Database Transporter Software Loader Custom config- uration package A custom configuration package is used to exchange customer specific changes between the development, test, and productive system database.
 This transport package is created by the customer and loaded into the database.
 Database Transporter